JEENB/JEENB/README.md

 I am currently learning 📖 and researching 🔭 in **Cryptography**, especially *Zero Knowledge Proofs and end-to-end encryptions*.
 I am broadly interested in Machine Learning 📟 and Cryptography🔐.

-My past research 📄 and work experience 🏢 include tracebility in end-to-end encrypted systems, Web Development 📱.
+My past research 📄 and work experience 🏢 include exploring tracebility in end-to-end encrypted systems.
 (Scroll below to see my projects)

 ❄️ Besides that, I religiously follow Football ⚽ (ManUtd supporter) and Formula1 🚗 (Redbull fan).